datstartup/ubuntuopenbox/_posts/2020-05-08-RESTful-Routes.md

   - reminder
 ---

-This table I get from a course by Colt Steele (best teacher ever!).
-Put here just as a easy to reach reference.
+I get this table from a course by Colt Steele (best teacher ever!).
+Put here just as an easy to reach reference.

 | **URL** | **HTTP Verb** |  **Action**|**Mongoose**| **Purpose**|
 |------------|-------------|------------|-----------|------------|